 The Trust ensures all new Trustees receive an induction from the Chair of the Board and/or the Chief Executive Officer.
-An annual self assessment takes place in July and includes an element of training.
+An annual self assessment takes place in July and August and informs development actions and opportunities.
 Trustees plan to attend training events across the region including events provided by the Regional Director, the Confederation of School Trusts, and through the Future Leaders Trust in conjunction with the Church of England Education Office.
 The Head of Governance regularly updates the online GovernorHub system with news and information to support Trustees in carrying out their duties.
-Link Trustees have been designated for the year (e.g. safeguarding, health and safety, SEND) and they will work closely with a member of the Senior Leadership Team.
+Link Trustees have been designated for the year (e.g. safeguarding, SEND, equalities and whistleblowing,) and they will work closely with a member of the Senior Leadership Team..